KaiNorberg/PatchworkOS/README.md

 ---

+## Documentation

+As one of the main goals of PatchworkOS is to be educational, I have tried to document the codebase as much as possible along with providing citations to any sources used.
+Currently this is still a work in progress, but as old code is refactored and new code is added, I try to keep it well documented.

+If you are interested in knowing more, then you can check out the Doxygen generated [**documentation**](https://kainorberg.github.io/PatchworkOS/html/index.html).

 ## Shell Utilities

 Patchwork includes its own shell utilities designed around its [file flags](#file-flags) system.
 Included is a brief overview with some usage examples.
 For convenience the init program will create hardlinks for each shell utility to their unix equivalents, this can be configured in the [init cfg](https://github.com/KaiNorberg/PatchworkOS/tree/main/root/cfg/init-main.cfg).